ceciliacloud/LitmusChaos-on-Amazon-EKS/README.md

     --policy-document file://cluster-autoscaler-policy.json
 ```

-Create an IAM role and attach an IAM policy to it using eksctl.
+- Next, create an IAM role and attach an IAM policy to it using eksctl.

 ```bash
 eksctl create iamserviceaccount \